PIFSCstockassessments/AGEPRO-GUI/doc/agepro_manual.md

 On each line the program reads the values at age for the first fleet followed by the values at age for the second fleet, etc.

 # Specifying Weights of Age
-AGEPRO allows the user to input stochastic weights at age.
+AGEPRO allows users to input stochastic weights at age.

 From the navigation panel, expand the **Weights if Age** node to set the following stochastic weights of age:
 * JAN-1